YutaroHayakawa/ipftrace2/docs/output.md

 #### How to read

 Below is an example output including script output.
 Each lines are corresponds to the single tracing sample.
 From the left, it shows time stamp, processor id, function name, and script output (in the brackets).
-Lines surrounded by `===` are the traces of single packet basically.
-But in some cases, it is not always the actual boundary.
+Lines surrounded by `===` are the traces of single packet [basically](#what-is-packet_id).

 ```
 <skip...>
 Attaching program (total 1303, succeeded 1303, failed 0, filtered: 0)
 Trace ready!